-Our specialists have worked with Japanese knotweed in Powys LD1 6 for many years and we are experts when it comes to the identification and removal of this unwanted weed.
+We are Japanese knotweed Specialists and are experts in Powys LD1 6 when it comes to the identification and removal of this unwanted weed.

 We are committed to making a positive difference through all of our services and the areas where we operate.
 We are a company that values our customers, staff, and environment.
 We pride ourselves on our high expectations.
 We care about the small details, the value of good communication, and keeping our promises.